The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

 \subsection{Large $M_{\Delta T}$ Uncovered - Image Domain}

-Next, we would like to understand deeper about the origin of large $M_{\Delta T}$ for the GRRT images of Sgr~A* at $R_{\rm Low} = 1$, the value assumed in \citet{2022ApJ...930L..16E}.
-To achieve this, we computed the time domain, pixel-wise \emph{i}) averaged and \emph{ii}) standard deviation of image luminosity across all $a$, and $\theta$.
-We show the time-averaged, pixel-wise luminosities in Figure~\ref{fig:lumavg} for the $a = +0.94$ GRMHD models.
+\textbf{What are the origins of large $M_{\Delta T}$ for the GRRT images of Sgr~A* at $R_{\rm Low} = 1$} (the value assumed in \citealt{2022ApJ...930L..16E})?
+To understand this, we computed the time domain, pixel-wise \emph{i}) averaged and \emph{ii}) standard deviation of image luminosity across all $a$, and $\theta$.
+We show the time-averaged, pixel-wise luminosity in Figure~\ref{fig:lumavg} for the $a = +0.94$ GRMHD models.
+We also include representative plots for other black-hole spin in Figure~\ref{fig:lumavgsupp}.
 Results for the remaining $a$ are shown in Figure Set 2.
 The disk is optically thin.
 Hence, for $\theta = 0.1, 179.9\,\mathrm{Deg}$, the GRRT images show a thin photon ring.
 As $\theta$ progresses towards $90$ Deg, most of the emission is concentrated to the left of the black-hole shadow due to the Doppler beaming effect.
 We find that for all the $R_{\rm Low} = 1$ images, the emissions are contributed from a thin photon ring.
 This is true even for other spins $a$.

 Having all emissions contributed from a small area indicates that a slight variation in the photon ring luminosity would induce large variability in the $230$\,GHz flux.
 Indeed, we show the time-domain, pixel-wise standard deviation of the $230$\,GHz luminosity for the $a = +0.94$ GRMHD models in Figure~\ref{fig:lumstd}.
+We also include representative plots for other black-hole spin in Figure~\ref{fig:lumstdsupp}.
 Results for the remaining $a$ are shown in Figure Set 3.
 We find that the photon rings contribute most to the image variability.
 However, some minor contributions from the accretion flow could also be seen.
 This is true also for the $a = +0.5$ and $0$ models.

-On the other hand, the situation for negative spins is different from that of positive ones.
-In addition to the photon-ring variability, the contribution to the luminosity variability from the accretion flow is larger for the negative spin models, and their contribution is the largest for the $a = -0.94$ model.
+On the other hand, the situation for $a < 0$ black holes is different from that of $a \geq 0$ black holes.
+In addition to the photon-ring variability, the contribution to the flux variability from the accretion flow is more significant for the $a < 0$ black-hole models, and their contribution is the largest for the $a = -0.94$ model.
 This could be due to the misalignment between the black-hole and torus angular momentum, creating highly irregular accretion flow dynamics.